steebchen/graphql-prisma/README.md

 This example shows how to implement a **GraphQL server with Golang** based on Prisma & [gqlgen](https://github.com/99designs/gqlgen).

+**For an advanced fork with go modules, DI, and more, see https://github.com/robojones/graphql**

 ## How to use

 ### 1. Download example & install dependencies